philipturner/ue5-nanite-macos/README.md

 </details>

+## Change 4

+The crash occured because two texture types were different.
+The first type was `2`, the raw value of `MTLTextureType.type2D`.
+The second type was `9`, the raw value of `MTLTextureType.typeTextureBuffer`.

 ## Attribution

 This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort).
 By linking to the repository, I hereby give the creator attribution for their work.